Research into treating breast cancer

 Some trials are looking at newer hormone therapies such as Trilostane, fulvestrant (Faslodex) and abiraterone.
 Abiraterone stops the body producing oestrogen and androgens (male sex hormones).
 It seems that some breast cancer cells have androgen receptors.
 This is called AR positive breast cancer.
 Doctors want to see if abiraterone can help women with this type of breast cancer when it has stopped responding to other treatments.

 The phase 2 IPET study is looking at a new type of hormone therapy called irosustat for early breast cancer.
 Women taking part in this study have irosustat during the 2 weeks before they start their planned treatment of chemotherapy before surgery (neo adjuvant chemotherapy).
 During this time they have 2 PET-CT scans.
 The researchers will use these scans to find out if irosustat can slow or stop the growth of the cancer.
+This study has closed and we are waiting for the results.
 The IRIS study is looking at irosustat in advanced breast cancer.
 The researchers want to see how well adding irosustat to an aromatase inhibitor works and how safe it is.
-This trial has closed and we are waiting for the results.
+This study has closed and we are waiting for the results.

 Some trials are combining hormone therapy with biological therapies for advanced breast cancer.